-It’s great to get a break from the school routine for one or two weeks, but after a break it takes a few days to get that routine going again.
-In classroom, regular, hybrid, or virtual, I have used some familiar activities in class.
+It’s great to get a break from the school routine for one or two weeks, but after a break, it takes a few days to get that routine going again.
+In the classroom, regular, hybrid, or virtual, I have used some familiar activities in class.

 I do this for several reasons: Students need a routine to feel safe. a routine saves time in the class when some things are automated.
 Students get more accomplished when they know what is expected.
 It saves my sanity.

 I use a variety of activities in the class and the first few times they are used, I have to model and explain.
 So after a break, it is great to use some of these activities as a reminder of how they work as well as getting used to familiar classroom structure again.